subramGrg/amaysim-cart/README.md

 # Mobile Sim Shopping Cart

 This is a non GUI ruby application that provides a shopping cart experience.
 It runs well with ruby versions 2.x.

-### Details
+## Test Scenarios and total price

 Inputs are read from a YAML file, `lib/cart_items.yml`.

-## Test Scenarios and total price

 The following are an example of shopping cart tests with the expected outcome.